tmenguy/ha-solcast-solar/README.md

 Consider a scenario where you have a single 6kW string inverter, and attached are two strings each of 5.5kW potential generation pointing in separate directions.
 This is considered "over-sized" from an inverter point of view.
 It is not possible to set an AC generation limit for Solcast that suits this scenario when configured as two sites, as in the mid-morning or afternoon in Summer a string may in fact be generating 5.5kW DC, with 5kW AC resulting, and the other string will probably be generating as well.
 So setting an AC limit in Solcast for each string to 3kW (half the inverter) does not make sense.
 Setting it to 6kW for each string also does not make sense, as Solcast will almost certainly over-state potential generation.

-There is currently not a simple configuration option to set this hard limit, and it must be set via a service call in `Developer Tools`.
-If you think this really should be changed, then start a discussion as a poll to gauge interest.
+The hard limit may be set in the integration configuration, or set via a service call in `Developer Tools`.

 ## Key Solcast concepts